tsujamin/Comp2500-Brooks-Law/presentation.md

 # Solutions
  - In source documentation helps comprehension of code
  - Project documentation covering management and structure decreases lead time
- - Consistant build environments.
+ - Consistent build environments.
  - Can help decrease ramp-up time of added persons but cannot remove it.

 ----------------

- - Consistant interfaces to implementation reduces communication requirement
+ - Consistent interfaces to implementation reduces communication requirement
  - Adding persons to support roles (documentation/quality assurance) can be added with reduced ramp-up time
  - There is no silver bullet.